allenarceneaux/LapTimer/README.md

 In the Setup page you can configure;

 * **Timer Switch** - This is the switch that arms and diarms the timer.
 This can be a Physical or Logical switch.
+Since most of the buttons on this controller is momentary it is better to use a logical switch for arming.
+Setup "*L01*" as "*STKY*" and assign both "*V1*" and "*V2" to a button down and select "*L01*" here. "*STKY*" with down and down make it a toggle.

 * **Lap Switch** - This is the Switch you use to indicate a lap was just completed.
 This can be a Physical or Logical switch, It is best for this to be a momentary 2 position switch.